 Trains from Butterworth (Penang)

 I almost always follow this route (as highlighted in the video up top) but fail to find much information online about the route.
 For example, online bookings do not include (at the moment) the ETS trains which pass through Butterworth (I shared my own photo below), and there’s very online about the Komuter trains which travel relatively regularly (almost hourly) between Butterworth and Padang Besar for the Thai border (here’s a decent timetable).
 The Komuter trains do take longer (2 hrs) than the ETS (1hr 30mins), and are fairly uncomfortable with subway-like seating.
 But they are cheaper (around 11 RM vs. 29RM for ETS) and they’re easier to schedule for onward travel at the border with Thailand.
 For example, the ticket below shows my ETS train would arrive to the Thai border at 15:15PM, yet the departure of the only overnight trains was at 17:40PM.
 So I was twiddling my thumbs at the border for 2hrs 30mins.
-It’s therefore best to check onward times on the Thai Rail Website (normally 17:00PM).
+It’s therefore best to check onward times from the Thailand border timetable here (normally 17:00PM).